 As of the end of December, housing inventory stood at just 1.07 million homes for sale on a national level, according to the National Association of Realtors.
 That's the lowest number of available homes since 1982.
 It also means housing inventory is sitting at a 1.9-month supply, and that gives sellers a true upper hand, as it takes a four- or five-month supply to create a more equalized housing market.

 Limited housing inventory has a number of implications.
 First, there's cost.
 When a commodity, no matter what it is, is in short supply, demand for it tends to rise, thereby increasing its price tag.
 That's the case for homes today.
 The median price of a home sold in December was $309,800.
 That represents a whopping 12.9% increase from the previous year, and it's also the highest December median home price on record.

-I'm an expert real estate agent with United Real Est Lexington KY in Lexington, KY and the nearby area, providing home-buyers and sellers with professional, responsive and attentive real estate servic....
+I am an expert real estate agent with United Real Estate in Lexington, KY and the nearby area, providing home-buyers and sellers with professional, responsive and attentive real estate services.
+Want ....

 Latest Blog Posts